ando-lab/erice-2022-data-reduction/README.md

 ## Overview

-The workshop is three hours and is divided into eight self-guided tutorials to be completed sequentially.
+The workshop is 1.5 hours and is divided into 6 self-guided tutorials.

 We will introduce modern diffuse scattering data reduction techniques using three open-source python packages: